- አማርኛ / Amharic

 Once you are able to work in Australia, visit Australian JobSearch.
 It is a free online jobs website.
 It has job vacancies across all industries and regions in Australia.

-The Department of Immigration and Border Protection has a range of information about Australian visas and Australian citizenship.
+The Department of Home Affairs has a range of information about Australian visas and Australian citizenship.
 This includes links to useful resources and support services.